NikolaiRadke/JQ6500-rescue-tool/README.md

 There is a slim and easy library available, written by [James Sleeman](https://github.com/sleemanj/JQ6500_Serial).
 He also made a video on how to use the Windows interface for non-Chinese owners and gives some useful hints for a better hardware handling.

-**NOKOlino**
+**Nokolino**

 My first project with the JQ6500-16p.
 And the reason for this repository.
-[NOKOlino](https://github.com/NikolaiRadke/NOKOlino_2), a cuddly small speaking monster, is quite successful but there are many makers without Linux knowledge.
-NOKOlino is to be for everyone, so I made this tool.
+[Nokolino](https://github.com/NikolaiRadke/NOKOlino_2), a cuddly small speaking monster, is quite successful but there are many makers without Linux knowledge.
+Nokolino is to be for everyone, so I made this tool.

 ## At last...